florenceuguba/Week2Assignment2/README.md

 4. It offers  freedom to transact publicly or privately without having a third party exposing them to fruad.

-5.It makes use of 3-D graphics like in computer games, virtual tours, and e-commerce websites.
+5. It makes use of 3-D graphics like in computer games, virtual tours, and e-commerce websites.

 6. It enhances users participation without the authorization from a governing body.
 It’s does not require any permission from anybody, authority or governing council.